-Ganttic API Update Part 1: Beginner's Guide to API
+Ganttic API Update

 API isn’t just the latest technological buzzword, it’s an important step in software development.
 In the globally connected business world, API is becoming a prerequisite for programs.
 This is because it’s a convenient way to deal with and organize information that’s often strewn across multiple platforms.
 Plus, it helps simplify your project portfolio management and cut off the more tedious, time-consuming activities.